Dentosal/rust_os/README.md

-# Dimension 7 - An operating system
+# D7 - An operating system

-Dimension 7 is an operating system kernel written in Rust.
+D7 is an operating system written in Rust.
 It aims to be an event-driven quasi-microkernel.
 By design, it runs only on x86-64.
 The system is in fairly early stage, and is developed by fearlessly breaking things, trying new stuff before older stubs are even working and most importantly experimenting with weird ideas.

 ## Current features:
 * Multitasking: event-driven round-robin scheduler
 * Executable programs, in ELF format
-* Virtual filesystem, following everything-is-a-file principle
+* PubSub-based IPC
 * Keyboard input
+* Virtual TTYs
 * Disk IO:
     * ATA PIO (Read only)
     * VirtIO-blk (Read only)
 * Networking:
     * RTL8139 driver
+* Services
+    * Serviced - startup and service status queries
+    * Netd - ARP responsder, manages network sockets

+## Planned in the near future:
 * Usable TCP/IP stack

-## Planned in near future:
-* A shell (with virtual TTYs!)
+* Shell
 * More filesystems and writing to disk

 ## Not-in-so-near future features: